pegwymonie/okra/README.md

 * At the end of a session, or when ever there is more than a day of downtime you may:
     * Resolve number lessons learned equal to your twice your character power level (GM's might modify this if a lot has happened.
 General Rule is (CPL*Scene)):
         * Make a roll with the used attribute, adding half the aptitude ranks if applicable, using twice the difficulty of the lesson.
-            * A Successful role provides one lesson.
+            * A Successful role provides one experience.
-            * A Critical Success provides two.
+            * A Critical Success provides two experience.
             * A Critical failure provides a sense of deep disappointment.
     * Carry forward a number of un-resolved lessons equal to 4 times your character level, any not carried forward are lost.

+Aspect Spending:
+* Actions may require you to spend an aspect to use them.
+* This spending represents a over-excertion of the aspect, "pushing" your self.

+Aspect Spending (Health Simple):
+* You take one damage in the pool corresponding to the aspect.
+* This does not tigger any effects that occur when taking damage.

+Aspect Spending (Wounds):
+* You recieve the below wound:
+	* Exhaustion( *Aspect*)
+		* Effect: -1 *aspect* rank
+		* Cure: Short Rest
+* This does not tigger any effects that occur when taking wounds.

 Health (Simple):
 * Each aspect has its own health/resource pool.
-  * Three times the attribute rank.
+  * Three times the aspect rank.
 * If the pool is reduced to zero:
-    * Actions can no longer spend this attribute
+    * Actions can no longer spend this aspect
     * Total of -4 for actions using the attribute
 * If the pool goes negative:
     * by more that your rank in the attribute, you fall unconscious.